nihal111/nihal111.github.io/_pages/projects.md

 * [**Voice Conversion**][voice-conversion-blog]: Built a pipelined approach to convert one person’s voice into another person’s voice.
 Proposed a deep learning approach to convert source waveform to phonemes and further phonemes to target waveform.
 Read more [here][voice-conversion-blog].

+* [**CFS Visualizer**][CFS-visualizer-blog]: Created a visualization tool to see the Completely Fair Scheduler in action.
+CFS is a widely used process scheduler present in Linux kernels.
+Read more [here][CFS-visualizer-blog].

 * [**SAFE Quiz App**][SAFE Quiz App]: Worked for the development of the SAFE Android application that facilitates online paperless tests in educational institutes.
 Multiple devices concurrently connect to a Wireless Access Point to fetch test data with action-logging happening in real time at the invigilator’s console.
 Worked on fetching and displaying of performance history and correct/incorrect answer visuals on the app.
 I worked on this as a part of my R & D Project in Fall '16.

 * [**Steganography Tool**][Steganography Tool]: Implemented a steganography tool using MATLAB with custom terminal GUI.
 Implemented variations of encryption algorithms using Least Significant Bit to encrypt/decrypt text within an image with a custom passphrase.
 This was done as a part of my Digital Image Processing course project in Fall '17.